 California is made for road trips.
-An easy-to-navigate network of more than 50,000 miles of good-quality highways and freeways link just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
-Some of these roads are famous—Highway 1 along the Pacific Coast, legendary Route 66, and Avenue of the Giants (Highway 101 winding through towering redwoods).
+An easy-to-navigate network of more than 50,000 miles of good-quality highways and motorways link just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
+Some of these roads are famous—Highway One along the Pacific Coast, legendary Route 66 and Avenue of the Giants (Highway 101 winding through towering redwoods).
 Some are workhorses—most notably Interstates 5 and 80—getting drivers (and truckers) up and across the state as quickly as possible.
 But even these heavy-lifters can lead you to surprising destinations.

 No matter where you drive, remember the basic rules of the road.
-California law states that everyone in a vehicle must wear a seatbelt, and motorcyclists must wear a helmet.
+California law states that everyone in a vehicle must wear a seat belt and motorcyclists must wear a helmet.
 Speed limits are posted in miles per hour (mph).
-Generally, the speed limit on multilane freeways is 65mph; on two-lane highways, the limit is generally 55 mph.
-The speed limit on city streets is usually 35 mph, though in residential areas and near schools, the limit is generally 25 mph.
-It is against the law in California to write, send, or read text-based messages while driving, and drivers must use a hands-free device when speaking on a mobile phone.
+Generally, the speed limit on multi-lane motorways is 65mph per hour.
+On two-lane highways, the limit is generally 55mph.
+The speed limit on city streets is usually 35mph, though in residential areas and near schools, the limit is generally 25mph.
+It is against the law in California to write, send or read text-based messages while driving and drivers must use a hands-free device when speaking on a mobile phone.